Napat/git-lfs_try/README.md

 Git clean filter that converts large files to pointers.
 $ git lfs clean

-*** git clone will not pull lfs files to your workspace.
-To get lfs files at any commit then use
+To get lfs files reference to commit
 $ git lfs pull

-*** To clone with all lfs files then
-$ git lfs clone <url>

 More info